unjs/nitro/docs/content/3.config/index.md

 **⚠️ Caution!
 This is an advanced configuration. things can go wrong if misconfigured.**

-Options to give you control over optimization of externalized packages.
+Options to give you control over the optimization of externalized packages.

 ```js
 {